awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 ```
 aws ec2 describe-byoip-cidrs --max-results 5
 ```

+If there are issues during provisioning and the status goes to `failed-provision`, run the `provision-byoip-cidr` command again after the issues have been resolved\.

 To create an Elastic IP address from your address pool, use the [allocate\-address](https://docs.aws.amazon.com/cli/latest/reference/ec2/allocate-address.html) command\.
 You can use the `--public-ipv4-pool` option to specify the ID of the address pool returned by `describe-byoip-cidrs`\.
 Or you can use the `--address` option to specify an address from the address range that you provisioned\.